-In this world of pointless concerns for things such as successfulness and its opposite, the instinct of self-preservation, the thought of opposing a system that facilitates the acquisition of status is deeply troubling.
+In this world of pointless concerns for successfulness and the lack of it, the thought of opposing a system that facilitates the acquisition of status is deeply troubling.
 It is easier to repress any thoughts that hinder our social success—as we chase away a nasty fly—than to exercise our function as interrogative beings.
-As a result, we never ask ourselves whether the hum of the fly makes any sense at all.
-But the instinct of self-preservation should teach us that struggling for success and maintaining it are counterproductive to our wellbeing and safety.
+And so we never ask ourselves whether the hum of the fly makes any sense at all.
+The instinct of self-preservation should teach us that struggling for success and trying to maintain it are counterproductive to our wellbeing and safety.
 As that visionary man, Isaac Asimov, had it, “status won’t sit still under you; you have to continually fight to keep from sinking” (Prelude to Foundation).
-If that is the case, why does the instinct of self-preservation fade away before the self-destructive pursuit of successfulness at all costs?
+If that is the case, why does our instinct of self-preservation fade away before the self-destructive pursuit of successfulness at all costs?
 I believe that the answer rests with an innate trait of our species, namely, our curious desire and capacity to transcend ourselves, obstacles, and boundaries.
 Left unchecked, this trait can ruin us.
 History teaches that when we listen to this inner call we achieve much, especially when wisdom is in the mix, but that when we pursue success at all costs we end up suicidal.
 Pursuing success is just one of the silly things we did, and do, to keep the beast within us alive and well.
-Self-preservation and wisdom matter no longer.
+Self-preservation and wisdom no longer matter.
 Against this backdrop, it is increasingly unlikely that we will ever realise our creative potential.
 It is also unlikely that we will ever reach a measure of genuine heroism, including the capacity to oppose oppressive systems—especially when these systems make possible the acquisition of status, power, authority, money, and so on.

 In the footsteps of the Lord whom he loved, Chrysostom was then, and so remains to this day, a peculiar bishop.
 Like Christ himself, who was aware of his mission and pursued it to the end, he knew why he was promoted to the episcopate and what was the price to pay in order to exercise his prophetic charism—out of love for God’s people, not in the way of the world.
 Chrysostom was fully aware that the preacher of divine wisdom against the cunningness of the world cannot escape the only destiny available for those like him—the iteration, again and again, of the theodrama of the Lamb slaughtered from the foundation of the world.
 Humbly, he accepted it.
 He was not wounded by the spear of social successfulness.
 In turn, like many true Christians before and after him, he trampled down death by death, saying, “glory to God for all things.”
 For which, unworthily, we honour him.